 Pinch of Salt

 4-5 Medium Maris Piper Potatoes

 Pre Heat your oven to 180 degrees C.

 First prepare your chips, wash, then cut the potatoes into chip shapes of your choice, I like chunky chips & I also leave the skin on.
 But its up to you if you want to peel them or not.

 Once you have cut the potatoes into chips, place in a large saucepan and cover with water.
 Add a pinch of salt, then place over a medium heat.
-Bring to a boil for 2 mins then drain.
+Bring to a boil for 4 minutes and then drain.
 Par boiling the chips helps create a super soft inside, I highly recommend doing this if you like your chips chunky also.

 Pour the sunflower oil into a large saucepan or deep fat fryer.
 If using a saucepan only fill the saucepan half way full, to prevent it over flowing when you put the fish in.

 Whilst your chips are cooking, its time to make the fish.
 Cut the firm tofu block into rectangles or fillet shapes, what ever you feel more confident doing.
 Using scissors cut the nori sheet into pieces the same size as the tofu fillets.
 Lay the Nori onto the fillet (this resembles fish skin & also has a great taste of the sea flavour) and squeeze over some of the lemon juice to help it stick.
 Set aside while you quickly whisk up your beer batter.

 Combine the dry ingredients in a mixing bowl, then pour in the beer & water.
 Mix until it forms a thick batter.